NYPL/metadata-documentation/metadata/inclusive-reparative.md

 - Recognizing that libraries are not neutral, Metadata Services has prioritized two parallel efforts:
   - [Inclusive description](#inclusive-description): the intentional creation of new metadata grounded in best practices developed to minimize bias and harm
   - [Reparative description](#reparative-description): the remediation of existing metadata that is harmful, biased, offensive, outdated, or inaccurate
-- In addition to the general workflows and best practices described below, the MSU leads and participates in several [Projects](/metadata-documentation/projects/) related to inclusive and reparative description
+- In addition to the general workflows and best practices described below, Metadata Services leads and participates in several [Projects](/metadata-documentation/projects/) related to inclusive and reparative description

 ## Reparative Description

-### Steps for Non-MSU Staff
+### Steps for Non-Metadata Services Staff
-- The Metadata Service Unit (MSU) has a policy that all metadata in NYPL Digital Collections (DC) and Metadata Management System (MMS) is consistent with any corresponding description that exists in other Library systems
+- Metadata Services has a policy that all metadata in NYPL Digital Collections (DC) and Metadata Management System (MMS) is consistent with any corresponding description that exists in other Library systems
-   - If harmful description or content found in DC/MMS also exists in other Library systems (e.g. catalog records, finding aids, or TMS records), MSU will work with you to ensure updates are made in those other systems first
+   - If harmful description or content found in DC/MMS also exists in other Library systems (e.g. catalog records, finding aids, or TMS records), Metadata Services will work with you to ensure updates are made in those other systems first
    - If a source record has already been updated in another Library system that corresponds to digitized material in DC/MMS, let us know via our [contact form](/metadata-documentation/contact/form/)

 #### Initiating Reparative Description Process
 {: .d-inline .v-align-middle .mr-2 }
-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }
 1. Use the [contact form](/metadata-documentation/contact/form/) to notify the MSU when you encounter either of the following in NYPL Digital Collections (DC) or its backend, Metadata Management System (MMS):
    1. Language used to describe materials that is harmful, biased, offensive, outdated, or inaccurate ("description")